- Feature Links

 Procedures for Filing a Garnishment

 The Clerk of Magistrate Court provides forms required for filing and serving of Continuing Garnishmentor Regular Garnishment.
-An applicant may appear in person in the office of the office of Magistrate Court at the North Annex, Central or South Annex location.
-The clerk will process your paperwork and assist in its e-filing.
-All forms mailed must be completely filled out and properly signed and notarized.
+An applicant may appear in person in the office of the office of Magistrate Court at the Central location (185 Central Ave.
+SW, Suite TG-100, Atlanta, GA 30303) or file online.

 In order to file a garnishment in the Magistrate Court of Fulton County, you must have a certified copy of the judgment upon which you are filing.